Who is this article for?

 Link: Product plans and features.

-The Endpoints Not Reporting Security Events tile of the Endpoint dashboard shows you how many devices are not sending file event data to Forensic File Search.
+The Endpoints Not Reporting Security Events tile of the Endpoint dashboard shows you how many devices are not sending file event data to Code42.
 This article gives examples of what you can do to resolve endpoints that are in a warning or critical state:

 - Warning: Endpoints not reporting security events for at least four days.

 - Critical: Endpoints not reporting security events for at least ten days.

 - To resolve endpoints that are not reporting security events, you must have roles that provide the necessary permissions.
 We recommend you use the roles in our use case for managing a security application integrated with Code42.

 An endpoint may not send security events for several reasons, including: